Iyengar111/NanoLog/README.md

-# NanoLog
+# NanoLog ( an amazing project )
 * Low Latency C++11 Logging Library.
 * It's fast.
 Very fast.
 See [Latency benchmark](#latency-benchmark-of-guaranteed-logger)
-* NanoLog only uses standard headers so it should work with any C++11 compliant compiler.
+* NanoLog only uses standard headers ,so it should work with any C++11 compliant compiler.
-* Supports typical logger features namely multiple log levels, log file rolling and asynchronous writing to file.
+* Supports typical logger features namely multiple log levels, log file rolling and asynchronous writing to the  file.

 # Design highlights
 * Zero copying of string literals.